j-ullrich/pyC3D2OSIM_iDrink/README.md

 `--mocap_transform yxz 90 180 0`

+For batch processing you can use the path to the folder as string as input.
+It iterates thorugh all subfolders and c3d Files:
+'--root_folder=[pathtofolder]'

 You can also use this library as an imported module in your scripts.

 # Issues